 What are the chances of winning with Premium Bonds?

-Lewis employed a cosmologist to do the multinomial probability maths needed to solve the Premium Bond prize riddle.
+A few years ago Martin Lewis of Money Saving Expert semi-famously employed a cosmologist to do the multinomial probability maths needed to solve the Premium Bond prize riddle.

 - Most smaller Bond holdings (say £1,000) will win nothing in a typical year.

 - To maximise your chances of a smoothed savings-like return, you need to hold a full £50,000 allocation.

 - The odds of winning one of the two £1 million jackpot for any individual bond is about one in 60 billion.2.